-Would you believe that more than 50 percent of your home’s energy costs are needed for your heating and cooling?
-This is why it’s essential to secure an energy-efficient HVAC system.
+Did you know that more than one-half of your home’s energy costs are needed for your heating and cooling?
+This is why it’s essential to have an energy-efficient HVAC system.

-In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and promote sustainability.
+In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save customers money and encourage sustainability.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, not much, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+Currently, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces